samcottle/notes/pug.md

 });
 ```

-This can be used by a template like this:
+Can be interpolated in a template as follows:

 ```text
 p Hello #{getName()} world!